Distributed controller synthesis for deadlock avoidance: Nested locks

 Each choice leads to a different state $s_{d, \bar{d}}$.
 From there transitions force the system to take every lock $t_{d'}$ and $\bar{t_{d'}}$, except for $t_{d}$ and $t_{\bar{d}}$, in order to reach a state called $\win$ with a local loop on it and no other outgoing transitions.

 We now describe process $p$ represented in Figure~\ref{fig:proc-q}.
 It starts by taking the lock $\ell$, which it never releases.
 Then the environment chooses to take one of $0^x_i$ and $1^x_i$ and one of $0^y_i$ and $1^y_i$ for all $1 \leq i \leq n$.
 Finally, the system chooses a domino $d$ and takes the lock $t_d$ before reaching a state with no outgoing transitions.
+Process $\bar{p}$ behaves identically, but uses locks with a bar.